MaximizerSoftwareInc/ferret-api/README.md

 ### Create an Environment

-In order to use the collections, you will need to [create an Environment in Postman](https://www.getpostman.com/docs/postman/environments_and_globals/manage_environments) to store your Maximizer.Web.Data API URL and credentials.
+In order to use the collections, you will need to [create an Environment in Postman](https://www.getpostman.com/docs/postman/environments_and_globals/manage_environments) to store your FerretAPI URL and credentials.

 To set up your Postman environment:
 1. In the Postman toolbar, click **Import**.